backdrop-contrib/githubapi/README.md

-#GitHubapi - GitHub API integration module
+# GitHubapi - GitHub API integration module
-This module provide API and settings to connect your website with your GitHub organisations and repositories via GitHub API and GitHub Application.
+This module provides an API and settings to connect your website with your GitHub organisations and repositories via GitHub API and GitHub Application.

 ## Under active development
 It's early alpha release.
 GitHubAPI class is limited now to fullfill backdropcms.org needs only.
 When issue #8 will be implemented, I am going to release Beta1.

-##Installation
+## Installation
   - Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules
   - Install https://github.com/php-curl-class/php-curl-class to libraries